browserstack/browserstack-runner/README.md

  * `key`: BrowserStack [access key](https://www.browserstack.com/accounts/local-testing) (Or `BROWSERSTACK_KEY` environment variable)
  * `test_path`: Path to the test page which will run the tests when opened in a browser.
  * `test_framework`: Specify test framework which will run the tests.
 Currently supporting qunit, jasmine, jasmine2 and mocha.
+ * `test_server_port`: Specify test server port that will be opened from BrowserStack.
+If not set the default port 8888 will be used.
+Find a [list of all supported ports on browerstack.com](https://www.browserstack.com/question/664).
  * `timeout`: Specify worker timeout with BrowserStack.
  * `browsers`: A list of browsers on which tests are to be run.
 Find a [list of all supported browsers and platforms on browerstack.com](https://www.browserstack.com/list-of-browsers-and-platforms?product=js_testing).
  * `build`: A string to identify your test run in Browserstack.
 In `TRAVIS` setup `TRAVIS_COMMIT` will be the default identifier.
  * `proxy`: Specify a proxy to use for the local tunnel.
 Object with `host`, `port`, `username` and `password` properties.
+ * `tunnel_pid`: Specify a path to file to save the tunnel process id into.

 A sample configuration file: